whosonfirst/go-whosonfirst-exportify/README.md

   -superseded
     	The new feature is superseded by the feature being cloned.
   -supersedes
-    	The feature being cloned is superseded by the new feature.
+    	The new feature supersedes the feature being cloned.
   -writer-uri string
     	A valid whosonfirst/go-writer URI.
 If empty the value of the -s flag will be used in combination with the fs:// scheme.
 ```